Rizzle Kicks: 2014–2021: Different projects

 From 2015-2018, Alexander-Sulé released music under the stage name Jimi Charles Moody, and has released several singles.
 His debut single, Blue Honey, had over ninety thousand plays on SoundCloud in its first month.
 That song, as well as singles Other Man, Death Row and The Woman have over fifty thousand SoundCloud plays.
 His song House of Moody was featured in a Lexus ad and also the Madden NFL 16 soundtrack.
 Sulé has also released three singles as Harley Sulé, the most recent being "The Revenant" in 2021.

 2024–present: Reunion and Competition is for Losers

 On 2 May 2024, the duo announced that they were reuniting as Rizzle Kicks and recording together.
 On 30 August 2024, they released a new single, "Javelin", their first release after putting the duo on hiatus eight years prior.
 On 8 November the duo confirmed on their socials the release of their third studio album Competition is for Losers to be released on February 14, 2025.
 On 11 July 2025, they released the single Follow Excitement, featuring Rachel Chinouriri.
+On 12 November 2025, Green Party leader Zack Polanski made an appearance at their concert in Bristol.